safespring/docs/content/backup/howto/bare-metal-tbmr.md

 <a name="TBMR_inst"></a>
 ### Client Installation
-#### IPnett's BaaS packaging for Windows and Linux
+#### Safespring's BaaS packaging for Windows and Linux

-IPnett's BaaS packaging of TSM and TBMR installs the TBMR client on a backup client machine.
+Safespring's BaaS packaging of TSM and TBMR installs the TBMR client on a backup client machine.

 As of <code>2015-07</code> this is supported on [Windows platforms](Installation-Windows) and this is the now recommended installation method.

 #### Manual Installation on e.g Redhat Linux

-Prerequisites are a working IPnett BaaS TSM installation on the machine in question.
+Prerequisites are a working Safespring BaaS TSM installation on the machine in question.

 ##### 1. Install

-RPMs are found at IPnett's [distribution site](https://api.cloud.ipnett.se/dist/tbmr/Linux/)
+RPMs are found at Safespring's [distribution site](https://api.cloud.ipnett.se/dist/tbmr/Linux/)

     # 64-bit client example:
     wget https://api.cloud.ipnett.se/dist/tbmr/Linux/tbmr-7.1-2.x86_64.rpm